 The Republic of Korea (South Korea) was the foreign ally that contributed and lost the most troops.
 Between 1965 and 1973, more than 320,000 South Korean troops served alongside U.S. and Army of the Republic of Vietnam (ARVN) forces.
 More than 5,000 South Korean soldiers were killed and nearly 10,000 were wounded.
 They are remembered on the Korean Wall of Honor.

-After the Republic of Korea, Australia provided the most military support to the United States in the conflict.
+After the Republic of Korea, Australia provided the most military support to South Vietnam and the United States.
 More than 61,000 Australian service members also served in the war between 1962 and 1972.
 While Australia’s forces never exceeded 8,000 troops at a given time, they were wide-ranging: infantry, airborne, medical and armored units, helicopters and planes, and even a naval destroyer.
 Over ten years of operations, more than 500 Australians were killed and 3,000 were wounded.
 They are remembered on the Australian Wall of Faces.

 New Zealand, also a member of the Southeast Asia Treaty Organization, sent nearly a thousand soldiers and artillery support troops.